populationgenomics/production-pipelines/README.md

   * `gs://cpg-prophecy-test/large-cohort/v0-1/ancestry/loadings.ht`
   * `gs://cpg-prophecy-test/large-cohort/v0-1/ancestry/scores.ht`

-When there are samples with known `continental_pop` available, using the PCA results a random forest method is used to infer population labels.
-The method is trained using 16 principal components as features on samples with known ancestry.
-Ancestry was assigned to all samples for which the probability of that ancestry was high enough (the threshold is configured as `large_cohort.min_pop_prob` in TOML).
+When there are samples with known continental population available (the metamist participant metadata field with that data can be specified in the [TOML](configs/defaults/large_cohort.toml) as `large_cohort.pop_meta_field`), a random forest method is used to infer population labels from the PCA results.
+The method is trained using 16 principal components as features on samples with known ancestry (the number of components can be adjusted in the TOML as well as `large_cohort.n_pcs`).
+Ancestry was assigned to all samples for which the probability of that ancestry was high enough (the threshold is configured as `large_cohort.min_pop_prob` in the TOML).
 Results are written as sample-level table `gs://cpg-prophecy-test/large-cohort/v0-1/ancestry/inferred_pop.ht`.

 ```
 Row fields: